 - Manage every aspect of clinical care in the hospital and clinic environment.

-- Be very low cost and priced by volume so that any hospital would see a return on investment within the first year.
+- Be affordable and priced by volume so that any hospital can see a return on investment within the first year.

 - Operate on low-cost hardware and networking.
-This ruled out the use of Computers on Wheels (COWs) which cost over $10,000 each, and required the HarmoniMD application to run on inexpensive tablet computers and cell phones priced under $100.
+This ruled out the use of Computers on Wheels (COWs) which cost over $10,000 each.
+HarmoniMobile™ runs on inexpensive tablet computers and cell phones.

 - Utilize the tablet camera for reading bar codes and taking photos of patient conditions.
-This has become an important product differentiator as it allows physicians from any location to view the progress of wound care, postoperative healing, infection status and other conditions.
+This has become an important product differentiator; this allows physicians to remotely view progress of wound care, healing, infection status, etc.

 - Fit in a nurse’s or doctor’s pocket.
-This required the system to operate on a 7-inch tablet or cell phone.
-With so much information to present this has been a challenge, but is an important feature of the system.
+This system operates on a 7 or 8-inch tablet or cell phone.

-- Be intuitive and easy-to-learn so that training costs could be kept to a minimum, especially for new hires.
-The goal was that any new employee can learn the system and within an hour or two perform patient care even if they had never worked on a computer before.
+- Be intuitive and easy-to-learn so that training costs could be kept to a minimum.
+The goal is that any employee can learn the system and within an hour or two perform patient care.

-- Be able to function over the cell network so that physicians can work from remote locations, view patient information and place orders.
-This functionality is also needed to provide alternative means of accessing patient information when hospital networks are offline.
+- Function over cell networks so that physicians can work from remote locations, view patient information and place orders.
+This functionality also provides an alternative means of accessing patient information when hospital networks are offline.

-- Be flexible enough for any hospital to have its own electronic clinical document formats that don’t require version control and are interactive with the clinical database.
+- Be flexible enough for any hospital to have their own Electronic Clinical Document (ECD) formats that don’t require version control and are interactive with the clinical database.

 - Be offered as one complete system instead of a series of modules that had to be purchased and maintained separately.

-- Be provided as both a hosted and local system to manage situations where internet connectivity is challenged.
+- Be offered as either a hosted and local system to manage situations where internet connectivity is challenged.

-In 2013, eHealth Records International founded Health Informatics International (HII), a Philippine-based sister company, to begin sales of HarmoniMD in that country.
+In 2013, eHealth Records International, Inc. founded Health Informatics International (HII), a Philippine-based sister company, to begin sales of HarmoniMD in that country.
 HII is 60% owned by its Philippine employees and 40% by EHRI in order to allow it to do business with governmental entities (Philippine law requires 60% ownership by Philippine citizens for this purpose).

+In addition, HII has built an online health-training platform that is being marketed to universities for nurse training courses.
+HarmoniMD is also being used in dialysis clinics in the Philippines.

-In 2015, the HarmoniMD system was installed at Sonoma West Medical Center, a small California hospital as it was reopening.
-(This hospital had been closed largely because of the financial impact of a failed multi-million dollar EHR implementation.)
+In 2015, the HarmoniMD system was installed at Sonoma West Medical Center, a small California hospital.
 This flagship implementation has shown that the system is robust and reliable and can manage all clinical data management as well as integrate with Lab Information Systems, Radiology Information Systems, Pharmacy and billing systems.

 Besides HarmoniMD, the company has built a cloud-based Newborn Hearing Screening Reference Center system for the Philippine Department of Health (DOH) that utilizes the HarmoniMD platform for monitoring newborn hearing screening.
 This system is currently used throughout the Philippines to document the testing of newborns for hearing loss, a mandate of the Philippine Government that all newborns be tested for hearing loss within the first 90 days of birth.